mvfki/pyHiliter/README.md

 foo(text, bar2="not used")
 ```

-The figure below shows how it appears to be improved.
+Copy-pasting it to Sublime Text editor gives you the figure on the left; running `test_py()` from `run_test.py` with `PythonLexer` from this repository outputs an HTML file at `examples/test_output.html`, where you get the screenshot in the middle; and run the function but import `PythonLexer` from `Pygments.lexers` will give you the one on the right.
+Then you can see how things are improved.

 ![Results](examples/python_results.png)

 Note that due to my fanatic love towards Sublime Monokai theme, I'm actually using the same color schemes for multiple typs of syntax scopes, exactly as how Monokai is designed, even though they can be successfully identified as different elements.
-Refer to [`examles/monokai.css`](examples/monokai.css).
+Refer to [`examples/monokai.css`](examples/monokai.css).